alnibo/milestone-project-4-help-others/README.md

 [JSHint](https://jshint.com/) was used to validate JavaScript.

 The validator revealed that a `;` was missing in line 24 and that mybutton was undefined.
 Upon fixing that the validator was still showing that there is one undefined variable `$`.
 This warning was ignored as I think JSHint does not have access to external libraries, such as jQuery.

+Additionally it said that the function `topFunction` is unused.
+But I ignored this as JSHint doesn't have access to my `html` code, where the function `topFunction`is triggered with `onclick="topFunction()"`.

+No other errors were shown.

 #### Python